Leslie Feinberg: Career

+Awards and recognition

+In 2007 Feinberg was awarded an honorary doctorate from Starr King School for the Ministry for transgender and social justice work.

 In June 2019 Feinberg was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn.
 The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.

+In 2023, Publishing Triangle renamed their award for trans and gender-variant literature after her, naming it the Leslie Feinberg Award for Trans and Gender-Variant Literature.

 Illness

 In 2008, Feinberg was diagnosed with Lyme disease.
 She wrote that the infection first came about in the 1970s, when there was limited knowledge related to such diseases and that she felt hesitant to deal with medical professionals for many years due to her transgender identity.
 For this reason, she only received treatment later in life.
 In the 2000s, Feinberg created art and blogged about her illnesses with a focus on disability art and class consciousness.

 Personal life

 Feinberg described herself as "an anti-racist white, working-class, secular Jewish, transgender, lesbian, female, revolutionary communist."

 According to Julie Enszer, a friend of Feinberg's, Feinberg sometimes "passed" as a man for safety reasons.

 Feinberg's spouse, Minnie Bruce Pratt, was a professor at Syracuse University in Syracuse, New York.
 Feinberg and Pratt married in New York and Massachusetts in 2011.
-In the mid and late 1990s they attended Camp Trans together.
+In the mid and late 1990s they attended Camp Trans together which was held outside of the Michigan Womyn's Music Festival in protest of its trans-exclusionary womyn-born womyn policy.
 Excerpts from Feinberg's 1994 speech at Camp Trans appear in the Winter 1995 issue of TransSisters: The Journal of Transsexual Feminism.
-The journal reported that during her introduction to security at the festival, Feinberg presented that "although she was born with female anatomy and still identifies as a woman and as a lesbian that she also identifies as transgendered, that she passes as a man, is frequently mistaken for a man, that her driver's license lists her sex as male, and that sometimes she and her lover pass as a heterosexual couple".
+The journal reported that during her introduction to security at the festival, Feinberg presented that "although she was born with female anatomy and still identifies as a woman and as a lesbian that she also identifies as transgendered,[sic] that she passes as a man, is frequently mistaken for a man, that her driver's license lists her sex as male, and that sometimes she and her lover pass as a heterosexual couple".
+Upon her question, Feinberg was denied entry into the festival before the security coordinators quickly reversed the decision.

 Feinberg died on November 15, 2014, of complications due to multiple tick-borne infections, including "Lyme disease, babeisiosis, and protomyxzoa rheumatica", which she had suffered from since the 1970s.
 Feinberg's last words were reported to be, "Hasten the revolution!
 Remember me as a revolutionary communist."